 Add 1 pack of Masi Masa Tikka Masala Spice Blend along with the minced garlic and ginger, cook for a few minutes, stirring often.

-Add in tomatoes, 1 cup of broth, 2-4 dashes Worcestershire sauce, 2 cans of beans, 2 bay leaves, and cooked meat.
+Add in tomatoes, 1 cup of broth, 2-4 dashes Worcestershire sauce, red wine vinegar, ketchup (if using), sugar (if using), 2 cans of beans, 2 bay leaves, and cooked meat.
 Stir to combine.

 Remove pot from the heat, remove bay leaves, and stir in the mayonnaise until well-combined.

 Serve chili over rice and top with shredded cheddar cheese and sliced green onion.